ilknurtoptas/credit-risk-classification/README.md

 The logistic regression model performed exceptionally well in identifying **healthy loans** and quite well in predicting **high-risk loans**.
 With an overall **accuracy of 99%**, it is a highly reliable model.
 However, there is a slight drop in performance for high-risk loans, particularly in terms of precision (0.84), which suggests a few false positives (predicting high-risk loans incorrectly).

 ### Recommendation:
 We recommend using the **logistic regression model** for credit risk prediction due to its high performance across metrics and its simplicity.
-That said, if the company is more concerned with accurately identifying high-risk loans (label 1), it might be worth exploring more complex models (e.g., Random Forest, XGBoost) or techniques like SMOTE to handle class imbalance.